 - 1. A team may elect to stop the round early at any time.
-In this case, the team captain must indicate to the referee the team's desire to terminate the game.
-The team will be awarded all points earned up to the call for the end of the round.

-- 2. The round ends when:

-- a.
-The time expires.

-- b.
-The team captain calls end of game

-- c.
-The robot sends an 'exit' command to the game manager.
+In this case, the team captain must indicate the team's desire to terminate the game to the referee.
+The team will be awarded all points earned up to the call at the end of the round. - 2.
+The round ends when: - a.
+The time expires. - b.
+The team captain calls the end of the game - c.
+The Robot sends an 'exit' command to the game manager.